simcesplatform/simulation-tools/README.md

     - Add a check function (with a name of `"_check_<property name>"` for each property that checks the validity of the given value.
 This can be very general in some cases.
 For example, "isinstance(value, str) and len(value) > 0" would ensure that "value" is a non-empty string.
     - Add a new implementation for the equality check method `"__eq__"`.
     - Add a new implementation for the "from_json" method.
 This is only for the return value type for the use of Python linters, not for any actual additional functionality.
+    - Add a call to the `register_to_factory` method after the message class definition.

 ## Run unit tests